GoogleChrome/web.dev/src/site/content/en/fast/priority-hints/index.md

 Priority hints are a markup-based signal (available through the `importance` attribute) that developers can use to indicate the importance of a particular resource.
 You can also use these hints via JavaScript and the [Fetch API](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) to influence the priority of resource fetches made for data.
 Priority hints can also complement preload.
 Take a Largest Contentful Paint image, which, when preloaded, will still get a low priority.
 If it is pushed back by other early low-priority resources, using Priority Hints can still help how soon the image gets loaded.

-Priority Hints are an [experimental feature](https://www.chromestatus.com/feature/5273474901737472) available as an [origin trial](https://developer.chrome.com/origintrials/#/view_trial/365917469723852801).
+Priority Hints are an [experimental feature](https://www.chromestatus.com/feature/5273474901737472) available as an [origin trial](https://developer.chrome.com/origintrials/#/view_trial/365917469723852801) in Chrome 96+ (Chrome Beta at the time of writing, Chrome Stable in four weeks).
 We hope that developers will try it and provide their feedback.
+The feature being able to stick around depends on developer feedback.
 You can also try out Priority Hints via a flag in Chrome.

 ## Resource priority